webmappsrl/osmfeatures/README.md

 composer update wm/wp-package
 ```

-Finally to import a fresh copy of database use Geobox restore command:
+To import a fresh copy of database use Geobox restore command:

 ```bash
 geobox_dump_restore osmfeatures
 ```

+Finally, if you are using Laravel nova interface, replace the files in the `vendor/rpj/daterangepicker/src` folder with the ones in `dateRangePicker/src` folder.

 ## Run web server from shell outside docker